rabbitmq/rabbitmq-website/site/which-erlang.md

       <ul class="notes">
         <li>
-          As of Erlang 25.1, OpenSSL 3.0 support in Erlang is considered to be mature enough to consider for production.
+          As of Erlang 25.1, OpenSSL 3.0 support in Erlang is considered to be mature enough for production.
         </li>
         <li>
           Erlang 25 before 25.0.2 is affected by <a href="https://nvd.nist.gov/vuln/detail/CVE-2022-37026">CVE-2022-37026</a>,